voderl/tween-animate/README.md

 ## problems

-if you have an animate lasted 10 milliseconds, loops 99;
+if you have an animate lasted 10 milliseconds, looped 99;
-you let it update(1000), then it just complete one loop, left loop 98.
+you let it update(1000), then it will just complete one loop, left loop 98.

-if you use delayed to directly update it's delayed, when it loop Infinity and you leave this page, when you back to this page, Maximum call stack size exceeded.
+if you try that update(1000) will successfully loop 99, when it loop Infinity and you leave this page, if the time you leaving is long, when you back to this page, Maximum call stack size exceeded.

-so update(num) is not recommended.
+so update(num) is not recommended....emmmm..it looks terrible

 ## install